stevie-mayhew/silverstripe-framework/docs/en/01_Tutorials/05_Dataobject_Relationship_Management.md

 Add `?flush=1` to the page URL to force a refresh of the template cache.

-To get a list of all projects, we've looped through the "Children" list, which is a relationship we didn't define explictly.
+To get a list of all projects, we've looped through the "Children" list, which is a relationship we didn't define explicitly.
 It is provided to us by the parent implementation, since projects are nothing other than children pages in the standard page hierarchy.